akbartus/Simple-AR/README.md

 ```

 ### **Updates**
 Please note that the work on this component is in progress.
-The future updates will be reflected here.
+Future updates.
 * Adding "onDistance" event, which will let measuring distance between camera and AR target and trigger interactive events.
 * Adding runtime target image loading feature.
 * Adding a computer vision example for reading/segmenting texture of image target on a screen.